theRealAph/ScopeLocals/README.md

 (That is to say, m1's extent is the set of methods m1 invokes, and any methods invoked transitively by them.)

-In this JEP we'll propose a new construct, the extent local variable, which is bounded by (defined in? during?) a specific extent.

-An extent local value is a lightweight way to store, transmit, and restore context.
-Context can be anything from a business object to an instance of a system-wide logger.

 The value associated with an extent local variable is defined in the bottom most frame of an extent, and is accessible in every frame of